Daya Prakash Sinha

-Career

-Civil service
+Life and career

+Early life and civil service

-Sinha was born in Allahabad.
+Prakash Sinha was born in Prayagraj.
 After earning a master's degree, he continued to study for government exams.
-He couldn't clear the UPSC examination and joined Provincial Civil Service in 1952.
+He couldn't clear the UPSC examination and joined PCS in 1952.
 Where he was promoted to IAS for Uttar Pradesh.
 In 1993, he retired as a director of cultural affairs.
-During his 4-decade long tenure, he held many cultural positions and promoted performing arts in India.
+During his 4-decade-long tenure, he held many cultural positions and promoted performing arts in India.
 He also served as the chairman of Lalit Kala Akademi, Uttar Pradesh from 1986 to 1988.

 Theatrical literature

-He developed an interest in theater from a young age.
+Prakash Sinha developed an interest in theatre from a young age.
 He started his performing arts career as an actor in a Laxminarayan Lal's play, Taj Mahal ke aanso.
 Soon he debuted in playwriting and composed thirteen plays, including Mere Bhai Mere, Itihaas Chakra, Man Ke Bhanvar, Panchtantra, and Dushman, many of which were staged by theatrical directors.
 His first drama titled SanjhSavere was published in 1957.
-He married a theater artist in 1962 and continued writing and doing theater.
+He married a theatre artist in 1962 and continued writing and doing theatre.
 His play Katha Ek Kans Ki was prescribed in the syllabuses of 5 universities of India, including University of Delhi.
 In 1978, he lost his wife.

 In 2019, his collection of plays was launched in three volumes under the title Natya-Samagra in the presence of Culture and Tourism Minister, Prahlad Singh Patel at the Sahitya Akademi Auditorium.

+Death

+Prakash Sinha died on 7 November 2025, at the age of 90.